mattbradburyuk/mushroom/README.md

 **config**

-Contains contract_config.js, this is a json file which allows the you to specify what should be compiled, deployed and what the output files should be called.
+Contains contract_config.js, this is a json file which allows the you to specify what should be compiled, deployed and what the output files should be called, together with the rpc conection to geth.

  ```
 module.exports = {

+    rpc: {
+        host: "192.168.99.100",
+        port: 8541
+    },

     files_to_compile: ["example_child.sol","example_grandchild.sol" ],
     compiler_output_file: "compiled.json",
     compiler_output_file_to_deploy: "compiled.json",
     contracts_to_deploy: ["Base_contract","Child_contract"],
     deployment_record: "deployed_instances.json"

 };
  ```